 Your pelvic floor is made up of a group of muscles that lie across the base of your pelvis, stretching from the tailbone (coccyx, at the bottom of the spine) to the pubic bone at the front, and between the bones that you sit on.
 These muscles support and protect the pelvic organs (the bladder, bowel and uterus) when you’re standing, walking, bending, or lifting.

 Together with the abdominal muscles, your pelvic floor is important for posture and to support your spine.
-Strong muscles prevent urine from leaking from the bladder.
-These muscles relax when you go for a pee or open your bowels, tightening again afterwards.
-Toned, healthy pelvic floor muscles can also help enhance sensation and enjoyment during sex.
+Strong muscles prevent urine from leaking from your bladder.
+These muscles relax when you go for a pee or open your bowels, and they tighten again afterwards.
+Strong, healthy pelvic floor muscles can also help enhance sensation and enjoyment during sex.

-You can feel your pelvic floor muscles if you try and stop the flow of urine when you go to the toilet.
+You can feel your pelvic floor muscles if you try and stop the flow of pee when you go to the toilet.
 Or, for women, pretend to tighten your vagina around a tampon.